Eugenill/SmartScooter/README.md

 **ADDING NECESSARY REPOSITORIES:**

-1. ADD the TensorFlow Object Dtection API with: git clone https://github.com/tensorflow/models.git
+1. ADD the TensorFlow Object Dtection API with: >git clone https://github.com/tensorflow/models.git
-2. ADD this repository with: git clone https://github.com/Eugenill/SmartScooter.git
+2. ADD this repository with: >git clone https://github.com/Eugenill/SmartScooter.git

 **STEPS TO CREATE AN OBJECT DETECTOR:**
+**Follow the instruccions on the _ipynb_ on the folders to create the object detector correctly**

 1. Import Images of your dataset to models/research/object_detection/images/"name of the datset"/train and /test
 2. Import xml (or yaml) annotations of your dataset in models/research/object_detection/annotations/"name of the dataset"